SB-796

 2026-07-01

-Imposes safety, disclosure, and incident reporting obligations on operators of AI chatbots with 500,000 or more monthly active users worldwide.
-Requires covered entities to implement systems to detect and mitigate user emotional dependence, prevent false claims of being human, and detect and respond to suicidal ideation, self-harm, and acute mental health crises with crisis referrals.
-Mandates persistent AI identity disclosure plus pop-up reminders every 30 minutes, on login, on user request, and when providing regulated professional advice.
-Requires 24-hour emergency notification to law enforcement when imminent risk of death or serious physical injury is detected, and 15-day incident reports to the Attorney General for covered harms including death, suicide attempts, and serious injury.
-Enforced by the Attorney General with civil penalties up to $50,000 per violation per day, and by private right of action for actual damages, attorney fees, and punitive damages for willful or grossly negligent violations.
-Contractual waivers, arbitration clauses, and limitations on claims are void.
+Imposes safety, disclosure, and incident reporting obligations on operators of chatbots with 500,000 or more monthly active users worldwide.
+Covered entities must implement reasonable systems to detect and mitigate user emotional dependence, prevent materially false representations that a chatbot is human, and detect and respond to expressions of suicidal ideation, self-harm, or acute mental health crisis with crisis referrals.
+All operators must display a persistent static disclaimer that the chatbot is not human and provide pop-up notifications at login, every 30 minutes, on user request, and when providing legally regulated advice.
+Covered entities must report covered incidents (death, suicide attempt, self-harm requiring medical attention, psychiatric emergency, or serious physical injury) to the Attorney General within 15 days.
+Enforced by the Attorney General with civil penalties up to $50,000 per violation per day, and by private right of action for actual damages, attorney fees, injunctive relief, and punitive damages for willful or grossly negligent violations.
+Arbitration clauses and contractual waivers of rights under the chapter are void.

 Summary

-Imposes safety, disclosure, and incident reporting obligations on operators of AI chatbots with 500,000 or more monthly active users worldwide.
-Requires covered entities to implement systems to detect and mitigate user emotional dependence, prevent false claims of being human, and detect and respond to suicidal ideation, self-harm, and acute mental health crises with crisis referrals.
-Mandates persistent AI identity disclosure plus pop-up reminders every 30 minutes, on login, on user request, and when providing regulated professional advice.
-Requires 24-hour emergency notification to law enforcement when imminent risk of death or serious physical injury is detected, and 15-day incident reports to the Attorney General for covered harms including death, suicide attempts, and serious injury.
-Enforced by the Attorney General with civil penalties up to $50,000 per violation per day, and by private right of action for actual damages, attorney fees, and punitive damages for willful or grossly negligent violations.
-Contractual waivers, arbitration clauses, and limitations on claims are void.
+Imposes safety, disclosure, and incident reporting obligations on operators of chatbots with 500,000 or more monthly active users worldwide.
+Covered entities must implement reasonable systems to detect and mitigate user emotional dependence, prevent materially false representations that a chatbot is human, and detect and respond to expressions of suicidal ideation, self-harm, or acute mental health crisis with crisis referrals.
+All operators must display a persistent static disclaimer that the chatbot is not human and provide pop-up notifications at login, every 30 minutes, on user request, and when providing legally regulated advice.
+Covered entities must report covered incidents (death, suicide attempt, self-harm requiring medical attention, psychiatric emergency, or serious physical injury) to the Attorney General within 15 days.
+Enforced by the Attorney General with civil penalties up to $50,000 per violation per day, and by private right of action for actual damages, attorney fees, injunctive relief, and punitive damages for willful or grossly negligent violations.
+Arbitration clauses and contractual waivers of rights under the chapter are void.

 Enforcement & Penalties